About Professor Chamberlin

 Professor Sean loves sharing his passion for the world ocean in the hopes that one day humans will realize that as our life support system, the world ocean deserves our respect and attention.
 As Meryl Streep says in The Living Sea, "We can't protect what we don't understand."

-In his spare time, Professor Sean writes non-fiction, screenplays, novels, and docufiction, produces YouTube documentaries, travels throughout California in pursuit of the perfect nature photo, tends a reef tank and a flower and vegetable garden, practices the cello and plucks at a ukulele, cares for four cats, and spends time watching soaps and reality shows with his partner of 12+ years.
+In his spare time, Professor Sean writes non-fiction, screenplays, novels, and docufiction, produces YouTube documentaries, travels throughout California in pursuit of the perfect nature photo, tends a reef tank and native plant garden, practices the cello and plucks at a ukulele, cares for six cats, and spends time watching soaps and reality shows with his partner of 16+ years.

 2010 Teacher of the Year Top Four Finalist